AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/rep-google-analytics-channels.md

    To save you time, Commerce has already created a table with the default groupings mapped as a file that you can [download](../../assets/ga-channel-mapping.csv).

-   If you are a Google Analytics pro and created your own channels, you want to add your specific rules to the mapping table before uploading the file into [!DNL MBI].
+   If you are a Google Analytics pro and created your own channels, you want to add your specific rules to the mapping table before uploading the file into [!DNL Commerce Intelligence].

    Bring it into your Data Warehouse as a [File Upload](../importing-data/connecting-data/using-file-uploader.md).